 Harold Macmillan – First Earl of Stockton

-Harold Macmillan, 1st Earl of Stockton, Order of Merit, Privy Council, Fellow of the Royal Society, was a British Conservative politician and Prime Minister of the United Kingdom from 10 January 1957 to 18 October 1963.
+Maurice Harold Macmillan, 1st Earl of Stockton, OM, PC (1894 – 1986) was a British Conservative politician and Prime Minister of the United Kingdom from 10 January 1957 to 18 October 1963.

-After retiring from politics in 1964, he took up the chairmanship of his family’s publishing house serving there until his death.
 In 1984 he finally accepted a peerage and was created Earl of Stockton and Viscount Macmillan of Ovenden.
-In the last month of his life, he observed ‘Sixty-three years ago … the unemployment figure (in Stockton-on-Tees) was 29%.
+In the last month of his life, he observed: “Sixty-three years ago … the unemployment figure (in Stockton-on-Tees) was then 29%.
 Last November … the unemployment (there) is 28%.
 A rather sad end to one’s life.”
 Macmillan died at Birch Grove, West Sussex, on 29 December 1986, aged 92 years and 322 days, the greatest age attained by a British Prime Minister until surpassed by James Callaghan on 14 February 2005.